jjbergman/iliaslatina/IL-translation.md

 # The aristeia of Diomedes

-389 Then, after Tydides saw from afar that the Greek troops were wavering and Mars was growing in strength, he rushed into the middle of the fighting, where the greater part of the enemy were, and he cut down their muddled ranks in a massacre.
+389 Then, after Tydides saw from afar that the Greek troops were wavering and Mars was growing in strength, he rushed into the middle of the fighting, where the greater part of the enemy was, and he cut down their disorganized ranks in a massacre.

 393 He savagely brandished his sword and spear in all directions.

-394 Warlike Pallas, who was nearby, aided his ardent attacks with a fiery passion.
+394 Warlike Pallas, who was nearby, aided his ardent attacks with fiery passion.
 She granted the young man both courage and strength.

 396 As a savage lioness is driven by hunger when she sees a herd of cattle, and charges into the herd to tear at their exposed bodies, so did the Calydonian hero charge into the enemy lines.
 The warlike virgin goddess used her divine power to keep him safe, warning him when danger arose.

 401 As the Phrygians turned back and fled, Tydides pursued the retreating troops and trampled the piled masses of his expiring foes.

-403 While he wrathfully struck down his enemy, in his rage he saw the sons of Dares, Phegeus and also Idaeus, standing among his adversaries.
+403 While he furiously struck down his enemy, in his rage he saw the sons of Dares, Phegeus and Idaeus, standing among his adversaries.
 Phegeus attacked him first with his weighted spear, but Tydides’ shield repelled the blow and the spear, having missed its mark, stuck into the ground.

 407 Without delay, Tydides hurled a massive javelin with all his strength and pierced Phegeus’ chest: the spear ran through his whole body, sticking through his chest and his shoulders.

 411 When Phegeus’s brother saw him spouting a river of warm blood and rolling his eyes and breathing his last, he drew his sword and swiftly flew to defend his brother’s fate.

-415 But, Idaeus was not able to endure the force nor the mighty attacks of savage Tydides, @and yet he tried to defend himself. (what to do with tamen)
+415 But, Idaeus was not able to endure the force nor the mighty attacks of savage Tydides, yet he tried to defend himself. (what to do with tamen)

-417 As when a bird sees a hawk tearing and mutilating her child’s body, but is unable to strike back, and in her distress is not strong enough to aid or save her offspring, so she beats her breast with her weak wings, Idaeus looked on as his enemy grew arrogant because of his brother’s death.
+417 As when a bird sees a hawk tearing and mutilating its child’s body, but is unable to strike back, and in its distress is not strong enough to aid or save its offspring, so it beats its breast with its weak wings, Idaeus looked on while his enemy grew arrogant because of his brother’s death.
 He was unable to run to the aid of his brother, and if he had not yielded, he would have been killed by the same hand.

 # The battle rages on

-424 The other son of Atreus attacked the Teucri with no less fury as he pursued the Trojan lines and sent many men to their grave by his sword.
+424 The other son of Atreus attacked the Trojans with no less fury as he pursued their lines and sent many men to an early grave with his sword.

 426 Unlucky Odius, led by unkind fate, came to attack him, but Atrides hurled a spear which struck him and pierced through his shoulders.

 429 Idomeneus then attacked Phaestus the Maeonian, who was running to attack him from the enemy lines.
-After Idomeneus happily killed him, he sent Strophius' son down to the Stygian realm as well.
+While Idomeneus was delighting in his kill, he sent Strophius' son down to the Stygian realm as well.

 432 Meriones hurled a spear which struck down Phereclus, as Meges did to Pedaeus.

-433 Then, looking terrifying in his armor, Eurypylus cut down Hypsenor as he attacked, and he stripped the young man of his life and his equipment alike.
+433 Then, looking terrifying in his armor, Eurypylus cut down Hypsenor as he attacked, and he stripped the young man of his life and his equipment.

 # Diomedes takes on Pandarus and Aeneas

-436 Pandarus came forth from another part of the field with his bow already drawn.
-He looked for Tydides among the vast armies; Pandarus saw him cutting down the bodies of Trojan soldiers and he aimed a deadly arrow from his taut bow which grazed the top of Tydides' shoulder.
+436 Pandarus came forward from another part of the field with his bow already drawn.
+He looked for Tydides among the vast armies; Pandarus saw him cutting down the Trojan lines as he aimed a deadly arrow from his taut bow, which grazed the top of Tydides' shoulder.

 441 Then the Calydonian youth became truly enraged and carried himself into the middle of the fighting, like a savage lion, as he cut down Astynous and also great Hypiron- the first he killed in hand to hand swordfighting and the second with his javelin from afar.

 445 Then he attacked Polyidon and Abas using his spear, as well as Xanthus, who was famous in battle, and Thoon, who was an immense man.

-447 After cutting down these men, the enraged son of Tydeus attacked Chromius and Echemmon with his swift spearwork and sent them to Tartarus as well.
+447 After cutting down these men, the enraged son of Tydeus attacked Chromius and Echemmon and sent them to Tartarus with his swift spearwork as well. @(I think your comment of "good!" was sarcastic but I'm not sure)

-449 You also, Pandarus, were laid low by the hand of Tydides and received a gruesome wound that joined the right side of your nose to your brow.
+449 You also, Pandarus, were laid low by the hand of Tydides and received a gruesome wound joining the right side of your nose to your brow. @(not sure what the "where" comment meant here, maybe wound where the right side of his nose was joined to his brow?)

-452 His brains seeped out, since they had been torn out with part of his helmet, as Tydides cut and stabbed his bones as well.
+452 His brains seeped out, since they had been torn out with part of his helmet, as Tydides cut even his bones.

-454 And now Aeneas and the Calydonian hero pitted their force against each other by throwing spears at each other from close by.
+454 And now Aeneas and the Calydonian hero pitted their force against each other by throwing spears at each other from up close.

-456 While they both attempted to seek an opening to strike with their swords, they would retreat backwards and then attack once more.
+456 While they both looked for an opening to strike with their swords, they would retreat backwards and then attack once more.

 458 After each man had stood tall for a long time, and great Tydides could not see how he could injure Aeneas with his attacks, Tydides lifted a massive rock, which was sitting by chance in the middle of the field and would have taken twelve young men to barely lift from the ground, and threw it with all his strength at Aeneas.

 463 He fell to the ground in his full armor, then Venus, his mother, glided down through the heavenly air and took him from the field, covering his body with a dark fog.

-466 Oenides could not bear this, so he went through the mist and ardently attacked Venus.
+466 Oenides could not bear this, so he went through the mist and passionately attacked Venus.
 In his demented state he could not see an opportunity to strike Aeneas, but he saw Venus's heavenly hand and wounded it with his merely human spear.

 470 Cytherea was wounded, so she abandoned the earth and returned to heaven, where she complained about her injury to her heavenly mother.